DexterHuang/CyberCodeOnline/Rules.md

     * Example of valid reason:
       * You forgot the password of your main, and got locked out of account
       * Your main account has been bugged and becomes unplayable
-    * Example of obviously not valid 'reason':
+    * Example of "cheating is not a valid reason":
-      * for fun
       * I want to create alts so I can trade faster then normal players
       * I want to create alts to store unlimited amount of items
       * I want to create alts so I can AFK with unlimited parallel tasks